History of Poland during the Jagiellonian dynasty: Republic of middle nobility, execution movement

-In 1518 Sigismund I married Bona Sforza d'Aragona, a young, strong-minded Italian princess.
-Bona's sway over the king and the magnates, her efforts to strengthen the monarch's political position, financial situation, and especially the measures she took to advance her personal and dynastic interests, including the forced royal election of the minor Sigismund Augustus in 1529 and his premature coronation in 1530, increased the discontent among szlachta activists.
+In 1518, Sigismund I the Old married Bona Sforza d'Aragona, a young, strong-minded Italian princess.
+Bona's sway over the king and the magnates, her efforts to strengthen the monarch's political position, financial situation, and especially the measures she took to advance her personal and dynastic interests, including the forced royal election of the minor Sigismund II Augustus in 1529 and his premature coronation in 1530, increased the discontent among szlachta activists.

 The opposition middle szlachta movement came up with a constructive reform program during the Kraków sejm of 1538/1539.
-Among the movement's demands were termination of the kings' practice of alienation of royal domain, giving or selling land estates to great lords at the monarch' discretion, and a ban on concurrent holding of multiple state offices by the same person, both legislated initially in 1504.
+Among the movement's demands were termination of the kings' practice of alienation of royal domain, giving or selling land estates to great lords at the monarch's discretion, and a ban on concurrent holding of multiple state offices by the same person, both legislated initially in 1504.
 Sigismund I's unwillingness to move toward the implementation of the reformers' goals negatively affected the country's financial and defensive capabilities.

 The relationship with szlachta had only gotten worse during the early years of the reign of Sigismund II Augustus and remained bad until 1562.
-Sigismund Augustus' secret marriage with Barbara Radziwiłł in 1547, before him becoming sole ruler, was strongly opposed by his mother Bona and by the magnates of the Crown.
-Sigismund, who was left as sole king after his father's death in 1548, overcame the resistance and had Barbara crowned in 1550; a few months later the new queen died.
-Bona, estranged from her son returned to Italy in 1556, where she died soon afterwards.
+Sigismund II Augustus' secret marriage with Barbara Radziwiłł in 1547, before him becoming sole ruler, was strongly opposed by his mother Bona and by the magnates of the Crown.
+Sigismund, who was left as the sole king after his father's death in 1548, overcame the resistance and had Barbara crowned in 1550; a few months later, the new queen died.
+Bona, estranged from her son, returned to Italy in 1556, where she died soon afterwards.